What is – and what could be – taught in schools about sex and relationships. By Anne-Marie Corvin

 What do schools currently teach?

-At present SRE is only mandatory from the age of 11 in grant-maintained (state) schools.
+At present in England, SRE is only mandatory from the age of 11 in state schools.
 It is not compulsory in academies (which now comprise the majority of UK secondary schools) or private (independent) schools.

 Faith schools are allowed to opt out of teaching subjects contrary to their religious beliefs, such as information on homosexuality and contraception.